 - Countries that have a solid financial technology presence.

-Traders in some countries will find themselves unable to compete at a particular level with traders from well-developed countries due to gaps in technology, payment access and infrastructure.
+Traders in some countries will find themselves unable to compete at a particular level with traders from well-developed countries due to gaps in technology, payment access, and infrastructure.
 But the situation can be managed as companies that have seen these gaps are creating solutions to fill these needs.
 For instance, the development of the forex virtual private server technology is allowing traders in technologically-challenged countries to get above the limitations and still trade as if they were in resource-rich countries.

-The forex market is undergoing continuous evolution, and as the years go by, it is clear that the state of forex trading in countries will continue to undergo change that will impact the markets.
+The forex market is undergoing continuous evolution, and as the years go by, it is clear that the state of forex trading in countries will continue to undergo a change that will impact the markets.